DEFRA/ffc-development-guide/docs/create-a-new-service/jenkins.md

 # Setup a Jenkins CI pipeline

+> The following steps are only applicable for teams using the FCP Platform.
+CI capability is automatically scaffolded for teams using CDP.

 Assuming the repository has been [configured correctly](github.md), including setup of [SonarCloud](https://sonarcloud.io/) and [Snyk](https://app.snyk.io/), the following steps should be followed to setup a Jenkins CI pipeline.

 ## Create bounded context folder